 - 1. We support: - 1.1.
 Instrument classing of cotton; - 1.2.
 The continued development, improvement and further refinement of cotton classing equipment and procedures; - 1.3.
-Elimination of the classer assignment of color as the official color grade; - 1.4.
+Elimination of the classer assignment of color as the official color grade;

+- 1.4.
 Adoption of high volume instrument (HVI) color as the official color grade; - 1.5.
 Producers having the option to have cotton HVI classed by module/trailer averaging or individual bale; - 1.6.
-Re-evaluation of cotton grade standards to assure that these standards accurately reflect the value of cotton, with special emphasis given to low micronaire and other grade discounts: - 1.7.
+Re-evaluation of cotton grade standards to assure that these standards accurately reflect the value of cotton, with special emphasis given to low micronaire and other grade discounts; - 1.7.
 Monitoring "cotton flow" rules and oppose any changes that would penalize the producer; - 1.8.
-The cotton research and promotion program, including cotton as environmentally friendly;
+The cotton research and promotion program, including cotton as environmentally friendly; - 1.9.

-- 1.9.
 The cotton division of USDA's Agricultural Marketing Services making the cotton classification information available to farmers electronically while retaining its identity and privacy; - 1.10.
 Classing offices maintaining its emphasis on timely, accurate and cost-effective service; - 1.11.
 Full funding of the Boll Weevil Eradication Program (BWEP) and of the Pink Bollworm Eradication Program: - 1.11.1.
 The Secretary of Agriculture expediting the availability of appropriated low interest revolving funds that are used to facilitate the expansion of the BWEP; - 1.11.2.
 Continuation of The Farm Service Agency collection of funds (under state authority), certification of cotton acreage, assistance in conducting referendums and making farm maps available for the BWEP; - 1.11.3.
 Allowing cotton to be grown for education and agritourism as long as it is under BWEP supervision; - 1.11.4.
 Working with Mexico to control weevil populations along the US-Mexico border; and - 1.11.5.
 Developing a means to assure the boll weevil remains suppressed outside the borders of the U.S.; - 1.12.
 Continued monitoring of the Step 3 competitiveness program and technical changes to limit foreign imports of cotton when domestic prices of cotton are at relatively low levels; - 1.13.
 The appointment of an advisory committee by the Secretary of Agriculture to study the daily spot market quotations to develop a mechanism for discovering the true value of quality differences at the producer level; - 1.14.
 Research to minimize shrinkage problems with cotton products; - 1.15.
 The ongoing research, further adoption and full commercialization of ultra-low gossypol cottonseed for the cotton industry, which would further enhance market opportunities for cotton in the livestock sector; - 1.16.
-A Federal Crop Insurance replant rider provision; - 1.17.
+Access to a cotton replant provision for producers who would like to add this coverage as an addendum to their crop insurance policies; - 1.17.
 Research funding dedicated to Fusarium Race 4; - 1.18.
-The cotton marketing loan at a minimum of 52 cents per pound; and - 1.19.
-We support all efforts of the cotton industry to address the ongoing concern of bale contamination, which is having a significant impact on export market opportunities for the U.S. cotton industry.
+The cotton marketing loan at a minimum of 52 cents per pound; - 1.19.
+All efforts of the cotton industry to address the ongoing concern of bale contamination, which is having a significant impact on export market opportunities for the U.S. cotton industry; and - 1.20.
+The U.S. Cotton Trust Protocol as a means to validate the cotton producers' commitment to environmental sustainability throughout the supply chain process.